 Customers are being short-changed because some cards expire within just 6 months.
 Others carry hidden fees that quickly make them worthless.
 The Government is seeking a minimum 2 year expiry period and fairer terms and conditions, as cards often do not even carry use-by dates.

 Gift cards are risky.
 If a firm goes bust, you lose your money and it can be incredibly difficult to find out when a gift card expires.

-Shoppers can also be caught out by hidden fees, with a 90p charge applied each month after 18 months on ‘One 4 All’ cards, which can be used with more than 100 retailers including Debenhams, M & S, House of Fraser, Gap, H & M and Waterstones (no expiry date).
+Shoppers can also be caught out by hidden fees.
+A 90p charge is applied each month after 18 months on ‘One 4 All’ cards, which can be used with more than 100 retailers including Debenhams, M & S, House of Fraser, Gap, H & M and Waterstones (no expiry date).

-Cineworld, Costa Coffee, French Connection, Habitat, Jojo Maman Bebe, Pandora, Sweaty Betty, Ted Baker, Ticketmaster, White Stuff
+Cineworld, Costa Coffee, French Connection, Habitat, Pandora, Sweaty Betty, Ted Baker, Ticketmaster, White Stuff

 Body Shop, Fat Face, House of Fraser, Lakeland, M & S, Mothercare, Reiss, Superdrug

 Ikea, iTunes, Selfridges, Starbucks